-Laura has worked with ensembles and performers including: Robert Black—double bass, Arditti quartet, ensemble linea, New Morris code, Ekmeles, wild Up, Durward Contemporary Chamber Ensemble, the Living Earth Show, and the Los Angeles Percussion Quartet.
-Her collaborations with solo performers include: Matt Driscoll—trombone, Devon Tipp—bassoon, Evangeline Werger—piano, Sarah Pyle—flute(s), and Aaron Hydns—tuba.
+Laura has worked with ensembles and performers including: Transient Canvas, Arditti quartet, ensemble linea, New Morris code, Ekmeles, wild Up, Durward Contemporary Chamber Ensemble, the Living Earth Show, Pittsburgh Jazz Orchestra, University of Pittsburgh Symphony Orchestra, and How things are made.
+Her collaborations with performers include: Jamie Monck—guitar, Matt Driscoll—trombone, Tony Arnold—voice, Robert Black—double bass Devon Tipp—bassoon, Evangeline Werger—piano, Sarah Pyle—flute(s), and Aaron Hydns—tuba.